CHIMERA: Adaptive Cache Injection and Semantic Anchor Prompting for Zero-shot Image Morphing with Morphing-oriented Metrics: Limitations and Failure Cases

 \section{Limitations and Failure Cases}

-\paragraph{Text Rendering and Typography.} While CHIMERA demonstrates superior performance in preserving semantic structure and visual realism, it shares a common limitation with other diffusion-based morphing methods~\cite{yang2023impus, cao2025freemorph, zhang2024diffmorpher} when handling images with prominent textual elements, such as logos, signage, or dense typography (see \cref{fig:failure}).
-In such scenarios, the generated transitions often exhibit temporally inconsistent or partially illegible glyphs, despite the surrounding spatial layout remaining coherent.
+{\textbf{Text Rendering and Typography.}} Although CHIMERA produces smooth and semantically coherent transitions in general scenes, it remains limited when the endpoint images contain prominent textual elements, such as logos, signage, or dense typography (see Fig.~\ref{fig:failure}).
+In such cases, the generated intermediates often exhibit temporally inconsistent, partially broken, or illegible characters, even when the surrounding scene structure remains relatively coherent.
+Importantly, this limitation is not unique to CHIMERA, but is consistently observed across other diffusion-based morphing methods as well~\cite{yang2024impus, cao2025freemorph, zhang2024diffmorpher}.

-Crucially, this issue stems not from the morphing mechanism itself, but from the inherent inductive biases of the underlying pre-trained diffusion backbones~\cite{rombach2022high, chen2023textdiffuser}.
-Standard text-to-image models are known to treat text as high-frequency texture rather than semantic symbols, often lacking the fine-grained control required for precise glyph generation~\cite{zhangli2024layout, zeng2024textctrl, gunawan2025omnitext}.
-Consequently, since CHIMERA operates within this pretrained latent space, it inevitably inherits these typographic weaknesses, a trait observed across all competing baselines.
+This failure is largely due to the inherent limitations of the underlying pre-trained diffusion backbones rather than to the morphing mechanism itself~\cite{rombach2022high, chen2023textdiffuser}.
+Existing text-to-image diffusion models are well known to treat text as a high-frequency visual pattern rather than as a structured symbolic entity, and therefore often lack the fine-grained control required for accurate glyph generation~\cite{zhangli2024layout, zeng2024textctrl, gunawan2025omnitext}.
+Since CHIMERA operates within such a pre-trained latent space, it inevitably inherits these weaknesses in text rendering, which explains why typographic failures persist even when the global morphing remains smooth.

-\paragraph{Future Direction: Glyph-Aware Morphing.} We identify this limitation as a pivotal opportunity for future research.
-Addressing textual inconsistency necessitates moving beyond standard attention injection to incorporate explicit text-control mechanisms used in recent text manipulation research, such as layout-guided generation~\cite{zhangli2024layout} or OCR-consistency losses~\cite{chen2023textdiffuser}.
-We envision a \textit{glyph-aware morphing} framework that disentangles textual content from visual style, enabling smooth interpolation of character geometries while maintaining legibility.
-Extending our attention composition approach to specifically target and preserve glyph structures remains a promising direction to bridge the gap between semantic morphing and precise typographic control.
+{\textbf{Future Direction: Glyph-Aware Morphing.}} We view this limitation as a meaningful direction for future research.
+Addressing textual inconsistency likely requires going beyond standard attention-based composition and incorporating explicit text-control mechanisms developed for recent text generation and editing frameworks, such as layout-guided generation~\cite{zhangli2024layout} or OCR-consistency objectives~\cite{chen2023textdiffuser}.
+A promising next step is a \textit{glyph-aware morphing} framework that explicitly separates textual content from appearance, enabling smooth interpolation of character geometry while preserving legibility.
+Extending our current attention composition strategy to better preserve glyph structure may provide an effective path toward bridging semantic morphing and precise typographic control.